‘Pornography in Texas schools’: Gov. Abbott calls for removal of library books

 In a letter to the Texas Association of School Boards, Abbott explains that “rightfully angry parents” should be able to shield their children from public schools that “provide or promote pornographic or obscene material to students.”

+“It should be monitored more for sure,” said Candice Farr an East Texas resident and mother of a sixth grader.
+“It kind of makes me want to start checking now, and it’d be nice, you know if we were alerted about what our kids are checking out maybe.”

-Abbott doesn’t elaborate on instances where this has happened or which books/content are in question, however.
+Abbott didn’t elaborate on instances where this happened or which books/content are in question, however.
 Instead, he calls on districts to determine the extent to which such materials may exist and “remove them.”

 In his letter, Abbott writes: